 Brooklyn, who up until now was content with just listening, spoke up.
 “Rena?”

 “Yes,” his voice filled with agitation, not at her, but at the situation.
-“Sorry, I didn't mean to sound pissy, Navy still hasn't gotten a clear signal.
+“Sorry, I don’t mean to sound pissy, Navy still hasn’t gotten a clear signal.
 Her name stands for Remotely Executable Networked Ally.
 She’s the one who helped me get into…” His voice trailed off.
 The phone was picking up a Wi-Fi signal.
 “The old man’s come through!
 Rena’ll get a train down here in no time.”

 “I thought you were the one who pulled off that job in Time’s Square, or was that just your robot?”
 Brooklyn said in an accusatory tone.

 “I think of her as my partner in crime as the saying goes,” the Hacker explained as he started tapping into the New York Transit Authority.
 “I chart the course; RENA takes care of the finer details and computations that would take a meatbag like me months to sort out.”

-“Which, going from my current memory capacity, this particular hack should take me about five minutes,” RENA said.
+“Which, going from my current memory capacity, this particular hack should take –me–about five minutes,” RENA said.
 “I’ve tapped into the nearby CCTV cameras as well.
 You should take a look.
 Navy’s a bit too close to the surface for my liking.
 Just know, anything we do to help will slow down how long it’ll take me to get a train.”

 “Wait, like?”
 Fawkes paused, “That thing is sentient?”